hsinaa/hsina-s-Web-Terminal-Portfolio/README.md

 The portfolio behaves like a small command-line interface: visitors can type commands, browse command history and use Tab completion to discover the available sections.

+To visit my webterminal portfolio, go to the link:   https://hsinaa.github.io/hsina-s-Web-Terminal-Portfolio/ .

 ## Features

 - Minimal Linux terminal interface